chomosuke/typst-preview.nvim/README.md

   -- Setting this true will enable printing debug information with print() debug = false,
-  -- Custom format string to open the output link provided with %s open_cmd = 'firefox -P typst-preview --class typst-preview http://%s' -- This function will be called to determine the root of the typst project get_root = function(bufnr_of_typst_buffer)
+  -- Custom format string to open the output link provided with %s -- Example: open_cmd = 'firefox -P typst-preview --class typst-preview %s' open_cmd = nil,
+  -- This function will be called to determine the root of the typst project get_root = function(bufnr_of_typst_buffer)
     return vim.fn.getcwd()